Last updated: 04/23/2025

-NORD gratefully acknowledges Feriel Rahmani, MDCM Candidate, McGill University School of Medicine, and Nishant Gupta MD, MS, Associate Professor, The LAM Foundation Professor for LAM Research, Director, Interstitial and Rare Lung Disease Program, Division of Pulmonary, Critical Care and Sleep Medicine, University of Cincinnati, for assistance in the preparation of this report.
+NORD gratefully acknowledges Feriel Rahmani, MDCM, McGill University School of Medicine, and Nishant Gupta MD, MS, The LAM Foundation Professor for LAM Research, Director, Interstitial and Rare Lung Disease Program, Division of Pulmonary, Critical Care and Sleep Medicine, University of Cincinnati, for assistance in the preparation of this report.

 Summary

-Lymphangioleiomyomatosis (LAM) is a rare progressive multisystem disorder that predominantly impacts women of reproductive age.
-It is estimated to affect 3.4-7.8/1,000,000 women worldwide.
-There are two main types of LAM: sporadic LAM (that occurs spontaneously) and LAM associated with tuberous sclerosis complex (TSC), an inheritable genetic condition.
+Lymphangioleiomyomatosis (LAM) is a rare progressive multisystem disorder that mostly affects females of reproductive age.
+It is estimated to affect approximately 20/1,000,000 females worldwide.
+There are two main types of LAM: sporadic LAM and LAM associated with tuberous sclerosis complex (TSC), an inheritable genetic condition.
 LAM is characterized by the spread and uncontrolled growth (proliferation) of specialized cells (smooth muscle-like LAM cells) in certain organs of the body, especially the lungs, kidneys and lymphatics.
 The most common symptom associated with LAM is difficulty breathing (dyspnea), especially on exertion.
-Affected individuals may also experience complications including lung collapse (pneumothorax) or fluid accumulation around the lungs (pleural effusion) and in the abdomen, and benign kidney tumors called angiomyolipomas.
-The disorder is progressive and, in some patients, may result in chronic respiratory failure.
-Fortunately, treatment with sirolimus allows for a slower progression of disease and better management of complications.
+Affected individuals may also have complications including lung collapse (pneumothorax) or fluid accumulation around the lungs (pleural effusion) and in the abdomen, and benign kidney tumors called angiomyolipomas (AMLs).
+The disorder is progressive and, in some people, may result in chronic respiratory failure.
+Fortunately, treatment with sirolimus slows disease progression and better management of complications.
 Further research leading to better understanding of this rare disease promises improved therapeutic options in the future.

 The symptoms of LAM vary depending on the organs affected.

 The abnormal LAM cells infiltrate tissues, form cysts and obstruct the affected airways (breathing tubes), blood vessels and lymphatic vessels.
 Consequently, pulmonary LAM can present with shortness of breath upon exertion, cough, wheezing and chest pain.
-Sometimes, individuals may cough up small amounts of blood (hemoptysis) and have bleeding in their lungs (pulmonary hemorrhage) due to obstructed blood vessels.
+Sometimes, individuals may cough up small amounts of blood (hemoptysis) and have bleeding in their lungs (pulmonary hemorrhage) due to obstructed blood vessels, especially in association with physical exercise and sexual activity.
 Infiltration of the lung with LAM cells results in progressive breathing difficulties, lung collapse and interference with the lung’s ability to deliver oxygen to the rest of the body.

-About 10 to 30% of people with LAM experience fluid (e.g. chyle) accumulation in the chest cavity around the lungs (pleural effusion).
+About 10 to 20% of females with LAM have fluid (e.g. chyle) accumulation in the chest cavity around the lungs (pleural effusion).
 Chyle is a fat-laden cloudy fluid that is absorbed during digestion by the lymphatic vessels located around the intestine.
-Chyle normally flows through lymphatic vessels into the upper chest (thoracic duct) and is then deposited into veins, where it mixes with blood.
+Chyle normally flows through lymphatic vessels into the upper chest (thoracic duct) and is then deposited into veins where it mixes with blood.
 In some people with LAM, the lymphatic vessels may rupture or become blocked (obstructed) due to the infiltration of LAM cells, causing chyle to accumulate in the chest cavity (chylothorax).
-In some patients, chyle may accumulate in the abdomen causing an increase in girth, a condition called chylous ascites.
-Involvement of the axial lymphatics may also lead to formation of chyle-filled lymphatic cysts called lymphangioleiomyomas within the chest and abdomen.
+In some people, chyle may accumulate in the abdomen causing an increase in girth, a condition called chylous ascites.
+Involvement of the axial lymphatics may also lead to the formation of chyle-filled lymphatic cysts called lymphangioleiomyomas that are seen most commonly in the abdomen.

-Approximately 30% of individuals with sporadic LAM and up to 80% of individuals with TSC-LAM develop angiomyolipomas, which are benign tumors made up of fat, blood vessels and smooth muscle-like cells.
+Approximately 30% of individuals with sporadic LAM and up to 80% of individuals with TSC-LAM develop angiomyolipomas (AMLs) which are benign tumors made up of fat, blood vessels and smooth muscle-like cells.
 These tumors most commonly affect the kidneys and often do not cause symptoms.
-In some patients, they may cause flank pain, blood in the urine (hematuria) or bleeding into the abdomen.
+In some people, they may cause flank pain, blood in the urine (hematuria) or bleeding into the abdomen.

 Symptoms of LAM may become progressively worse as LAM cell proliferation continues and may result in chronic life-threatening respiratory failure.

-LAM is associated with the rare genetic disorder known as tuberous sclerosis complex (TSC) as both diseases are caused by changes (mutations) in one of two genes known as the TSC1 gene or TSC2 gene.
-There are two main types of LAM: sporadic LAM (called S-LAM that may occur without TSC) and LAM associated with TSC (called TSC-LAM).
-In both cases, abnormal LAM cells circulate in blood and lymphatic vessels and deposit in the lungs, causing cysts and lung damage.
-In S-LAM, mutations are thought to be somatic mutations (e.g., mutations that occur in peripheral tissues after conception and are not inherited).
-These mutations are not found in the blood or the normal lung or normal kidney cells of affected individuals.
-On the contrary, in TSC-LAM, these mutations may occur spontaneously (sporadically) for unknown reasons or be inherited in an autosomal dominant pattern.
-Most cases represent new (sporadic) gene mutations, with no family history of the disease.
+LAM is associated with the genetic disorder tuberous sclerosis complex (TSC) as both diseases are caused by changes (variants) in one of two TSC genes known as the TSC1 or TSC2.
+There are two main types of LAM: sporadic LAM (or S-LAM that may occur without TSC) and LAM associated with TSC (called TSC-LAM).
+In both types, abnormal LAM cells circulate in blood and lymphatic vessels and deposit in the lungs, causing cysts and lung damage.
+In S-LAM, gene variants are thought to be somatic variants (e.g., variants that occur in peripheral tissues after conception and are not inherited).
+These variants are not found in the blood or the normal lung or normal kidney cells of affected individuals.
+On the contrary, in TSC-LAM, these gene variants may occur spontaneously (sporadically) for unknown reasons or be inherited in an autosomal dominant pattern.
+Most cases represent new (sporadic) gene variants with no family history of the disease.

-Approximately one-third of women with TSC show evidence of pulmonary LAM; however, the prevalence of LAM in women with TSC increases with age and by the age of 40 years almost 80% of women with TSC have cystic changes consistent with LAM.
-Consequently, the TSC Guidelines recommend that females with TSC be screened for LAM at least once on reaching adulthood.
+Approximately one-third of females with TSC show evidence of pulmonary LAM; however, the prevalence of LAM in females with TSC increases with age and by the age of 40 years almost 80% of females with TSC have cystic changes consistent with LAM.
+Consequently, the TSC Guidelines recommend that females with TSC be screened for LAM upon reaching adulthood.

 Other factors affect the disease process in LAM but are not completely understood.
 For example, researchers have observed that estrogen and progesterone receptors are commonly expressed on LAM cells.
 In addition, LAM symptoms flare up during surges of female hormones, such as during pregnancy, with hormonal contraception, or during menstruation, and then symptoms stabilize post-menopause.
 The mechanism of action of female hormones in LAM on a molecular level is still not fully understood.

-LAM is a rare disorder that is estimated to affect approximately 3.4-7.8/1,000,000 women worldwide.
-The US LAM clinic network follows ~1,500 patients with LAM and there are ~3,000 patients with LAM registered with The LAM Foundation.
-Current estimates suggest that there are roughly 8,000–21,000 patients with sporadic LAM and 80,000–160,000 patients with TSC-LAM worldwide.
-However, many researchers believe that the disorder is under-diagnosed making it difficult to determine the true frequency in the general population.
+LAM is a rare disorder that is estimated to affect approximately 20/1,000,000 females worldwide.
+The US LAM clinic network follows ~1,500 people with LAM and there are ~3,000 people with LAM registered with The LAM Foundation.
+Current estimates suggest that there are over 50,000 people with sporadic LAM and 80,000–160,000 people with TSC-LAM worldwide.
+However, many researchers think that the disorder is under-diagnosed, making it difficult to determine the true frequency in the general population.

-LAM predominantly affects women of reproductive age, with an average age at symptom onset of 33 years of age.
-Two thirds of people who first present with symptoms of LAM are in their thirties or forties, but the age range can extend from pre-adolescent to elderly.
+LAM predominantly affects females of reproductive age, with an average age at symptom onset of about 35 years of age.
+Two thirds of people who first present with symptoms of LAM are in their thirties or forties, but the age range can extend from adolescent to elderly.

 The diagnosis of LAM may be confirmed by a thorough clinical evaluation that includes a detailed patient history and a variety of specialized tests.